sbansal1999/sbansal1999.github.io/src/content/blog/gsco_acceptance.md

 In this blog post, I will share my exciting experience as a contributor for Zulip in the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC) 2023 program.
+I'll talk about the following things in this blog post:

+- Selection process of GSoC
-I'll talk about the selection process, the task of migrating their codebase from JavaScript to TypeScript, and the challenges I encountered and the valuable lessons I learned along the way.
+- The task of migrating Zulip's codebase from JavaScript to TypeScript
+- Challenges encountered during the migration
+- Valuable lessons I learned along the way

 Join me as I recount my journey in this blog post.

 ## Selecting the organization